Get Your Georgia Medical Marijuana Card Online for only $139

 The caregiver application fee is $25.

-How to register for a med card in Georgia
+How to register for a medical card in Georgia

 Follow the instructions once you start the NuggMD process to fill out your application.
 Make sure you enter all of your information accurately to avoid possible delays in your processing.
 When you’re approved, your NuggMD medical marijuana doctor will initiate the state registration process by entering your information into the state database.

-Once the state finishes processing your registration, the Public Health Department will notify you that it's time to come into one of the state's 20 health department locations to pick up your card.
-You can find out more about the registration process on the Department of Public Health's low-THC oil registry page.
-You'll be required to pay $25 when you pick up your card.
+Once the state finishes processing your registration, the Public Health Department will notify you that it’s time to pick up your card at one of the state’s 20 health department locations.
+You can find out more about the registration process on the Department of Public Health’s low-THC oil registry page.
+You’ll be required to pay $25 when you pick up your card.

 Renewing your medical marijuana card in Georgia is a bi-annual requirement for the program.
 Thankfully, the process for how to renew your Georgia low-THC oil registry card is just as easy as your initial registration.